Sodalite: Properties, Facts and Photos

 What is Sodalite?

-Sodalite is a captivating natural mineral known for its distinctive blue colour.
-Stones often feature white, grey or orange markings.
+Sodalite is a captivating mineral known for its distinctive blue colour and frequent white, grey or orange markings.

-Although sodalite is not used in industry, it’s highly valued for its decorative appeal and metaphysical healing properties.
+Although not used in industry, sodalite is highly valued for its decorative appeal and metaphysical healing properties.

-Due to its rich blue hue, sodalite is often mistaken for lapis lazuli.
+Due to its rich blue colour, sodalite is often mistaken for lapis lazuli.
 However, they’re two distinct stones.
-Sodalite is a single mineral, lapis lazuli is a metamorphic rock composed of several minerals, including sodalite, calcite and pyrite.
+Sodalite is a single mineral; lapis lazuli is a metamorphic rock composed of several minerals, including sodalite, calcite, and pyrite.

-Although sodalite is best known as a blue stone, it also occurs in several other colours.
+Sodalite is best known as a blue mineral, but it also occurs in other colours.

-The white, grey or orange markings are believed to come from impurities of calcite or feldspar.
-The orange could also be from some kind of staining or oxidation.
+The white, grey, or orange markings come from impurities of calcite or feldspar.
+The orange could also be due to some kind of staining or oxidation.

-Although known originally as orange sodalite, the trade name Sunset Sodalite has recently appeared.
+Although sodalite with orange inclusions was originally known as orange sodalite, the trade name Sunset Sodalite is now being used.

 The largest commercial sodalite deposits are in Bancroft, Ontario, Ice River, British Columbia, Litchfield, Maine, U.S.A. and Brazil.

-Sodalite can also be found in smaller quantities in Greenland, Russia, Montana, India, Bolivia, Afghanistan, Namibia, Portugal, Romania, Burma and Russia.
+It can also be found in smaller quantities in Greenland, Montana, India, Bolivia, Afghanistan, Namibia, Portugal, Romania, Burma and Russia.

-Although often reported to be a relatively new find, I have seen articles that state sodalite was being used thousands of years ago by ancient civilisations in South America.
+Although often reported to be a relatively new find, several respected articles state that sodalite was used thousands of years ago by ancient civilisations in South America.

 In the 1870s, a German geologist found blue beads along with quartz and obsidian arrowheads in the ruins of Tiahuanaco.
 This pre-Columbian city sits on Lake Titicaca in Bolivia.
 After being analysed, the beads were confirmed to be sodalite.